Netgate is offering COVID-19 aid for pfSense software users, learn more.

 If the reboot was caused by a kernel panic, and a full install with swap space is in use, a prompt will be shown when logging back into the web interface asking to view and submit a crash report.
 If there is no kernel panic, then the cause is almost certainly a hardware problem.

-On NanoBSD systems or full install systems without swap space configured, an automatic crash dump will not happen.
+On full install systems without swap space configured, an automatic crash dump will not happen.
 The details of the crash and backtrace would need to be viewed on the console if possible.